 Sugar-Free Pear Compote

-It’s an excellent food that accompanies us in all breakfasts, snacks, and dessert preparations like croissants and pies.
+It’s a great food that accompanies us in all breakfasts, snacks, and sweet preparations like croissants and tarts.

-You can use all types of pears, which must be strictly organic.
+You can use all kinds of pears, which must be strictly organic.

-In this way, we’ll load up on vitamins that will help us fight winter ailments and provide a different way to have these fruits on hand even when they’re no longer in season.
+In this way, we will get a load of vitamins that will help us fight off winter illnesses, and also a different way to have these fruits on hand even when they are no longer in season.

-Easy to make and economical, we’ll make full use of the fruit.
+Easy to make, and economical, we will use 100% of the fruit.

 You might also be interested in: